 See links below for archival resources housed at the Center for Pacific Northwest Studies and other repositories.

-Researchers seeking information relating to Western Washington University campus history are advised to contact staff at Western Libraries' Heritage Resources programs (the Center for Pacific Northwest Studies, Western Libraries Special Collections and the WWU Archives and Records Center).
+Researchers seeking information relating to Western Washington University campus history are advised to contact staff at Western Libraries Archives & Special Collections (the Center for Pacific Northwest Studies, Western Libraries Special Collections and the WWU Archives and Records Center).
 Useful resources may include periodicals and other Campus School Collection holdings (Western Libraries Special Collections) as well as administrative records of the university (contact WWU Archives and Records Center).

-Bacon Creek, 1933 (Vic and Mae Olsen CCC collection, Center for Pacific Northwest Studies, Heritage Resources, Western Washington University, Bellingham, WA 98225-9123)
+Bacon Creek, 1933 (Vic and Mae Olsen CCC collection, Center for Pacific Northwest Studies, Archives & Special Collections, Western Washington University, Bellingham, WA 98225-9123)

 After a court hearing the family did manage to embark and, under cover of darkness, eventually made it to Canadian waters where the US authorities had no jurisdiction.
 The Satkos arrived in Juneau on July 27, 1940, and eventually built a homestead 26 miles up the Eagle River.